hizneway/atat/deploy/README.md

 Applying the K8s config relies on a combination of kustomize and envsubst.
 Kustomize comes packaged with kubectl v0.14 and higher. envsubst is part of the gettext package.
 It can be installed with `brew install gettext` for MacOS users.

-The production configuration (azure.atat.code.mil, currently) is reflected in the configuration found in the `deploy/azure` directory.
+The production configuration (master.atat.dev, currently) is reflected in the configuration found in the `deploy/azure` directory.
 Configuration for a staging environment relies on kustomize to overwrite the production config with values appropriate for that environment.
 You can find more information about using kustomize [here](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/).
 Kustomize does not manage templating, and certain values need to be templated.
 These include:

 - CONTAINER_IMAGE: The ATAT container image to use.
 - PORT_PREFIX: "8" for production, "9" for staging.